-The School of Veterinary Medicine of City University recognises these matters as being fundamental to its aims.
+The College of Veterinary Medicine and Life Sciences of City University recognises these matters as being fundamental to its aims.
 It has therefore set up a Centre of Animal Welfare which can therefore trace its lineage from the original historical origins of mans caring for animals , through the dawn of modern science, the creation of modern veterinary schools worldwide, to the present day with the rapid development of animal welfare science.
 Evidence of this commitment is the conference held in City University in November 2013 : the International Animal Welfare Symposium where most appropriately Donald Broom was a keynote speaker.
-And this year SVM has run an Animal Welfare Series of talks.
+And this year CVMLS has run an Animal Welfare Series of talks.

 Click HERE for more information about Animal Welfare Series 2016